 Cannibal Cavern was home to Bushmen in earlier times, and two very faded paintings still exist.
-Since then it housed real cannibals early in the nineteenth century.
+Since then it allegedly housed real cannibals early in the nineteenth century.
 During King Shaka's wars of expansion, refugees from losing tribes fled south and west, often dispossessing even weaker tribes on the way.
 Cannibal Cavern became the last refuge, where a few survivors could hold out.
 They dared not reveal their hiding place, so there were hard times with little food.
 When starvation set in the only choice was to eat their own dead.
-This led to their tribal name of Amazizi - amazimo is the Zulu word for cannibal.
+This led to their tribal name of amaZizi - amazimo is the Zulu word for cannibal.
 When the troubles finally ended, they moved down to the flat lands below to resume normal life.
-Many people working at The Cavern today are seventh generation descendants of the original cannibals.
-Since cannibal times the cave has been used to shelter up to 500 cattle, and a stone shepherd's dwelling has been built near the cave entrance.
+Many people working at The Cavern today are seventh generation descendants of the early tribes.
+A stone shepherd's dwelling has been built near the cave entrance.
 A permanent trickle of water at the back of the cave made it a tenable home, and provides a welcome drink for walkers today.